re-ovo/md3compat/README.md

 # MD3Compat
-Backward compatibility support for [Material You](https://m3.material.io) for Jetpack Compose projects [中文说明在这里](README_CN.md)
+Backward compatibility support for [Material You](https://m3.material.io) for Jetpack Compose.
+The project is based on [material-color-utilities](https://github.com/material-foundation/material-color-utilities) [中文说明在这里](README_CN.md)

 ## Screenshots